openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     &pre-authorized_code=SplxlOBeZQQYbYS6WxSbIA
 ```

-Below is a non-normative example of the contents of a QR code:
+Below is a non-normative example of the Initiate Issuance Request displayed by the Issuer as a QR code:

 ```
 openid_initiate_issuance://?